 (3) Illegal discharge of a firearm is a class 5 felony.

-In this article, our Denver Colorado criminal defense lawyers will answer the following key questions:
+In this article, our Denver Colorado criminal defense lawyers will explain the following topics re. illegal discharge of a firearm:

 The illegal discharge of a firearm has two elements: